This is also called the first homotopy group of .

 See at singular homology – Relation to homotopy groups for more on this.

-There is a relation to universal covers: The group of cover automorphisms of a universal cover is isomorphic to the fundamental group of the covered space.
-This is used to establish a link between Galois theory and fundamental groups.
-This version of the fundamental group is sometimes called the Chevalley or algebraic fundamental group of the space.
+There is a relation to universal covers: Under suitable conditions the group of cover automorphisms of a universal cover is isomorphic to the fundamental group of the covered space.
+This is the topic of the étale fundamental group, also referred to at Chevalley fundamental group, see there for more.

 In Grothendieck's Galois theory, the role of the basepoint is replaced by considering a ‘fibre functor’ or to , where is the category of coverings of the given space.
 This theory extends to other situations and the term algebraic fundamental group is used in particular for the case of schemes (of a suitable type); see (SGA1).